rust-lang/rust/text/0000-conversion-traits.md

 ## Basic design

-The design is fairly simple, although perhaps not as simple as one might expect: we introduce a total of *four* traits:
+The design is fairly simple, although perhaps not as simple as one might expect: we introduce a total of *five* traits:

 ```rust
 trait As<Sized?
 T> for Sized? {